The Bluebell Railway's Locomotives

 Remaining out of use for many years, only after it received an overhaul was it realised just how useful an engine it was.
 "Normandy" has been called "the reason we don't need a diesel", and has put in sterling service on our works trains for the construction of the northwards extension.
 When its ten-year boiler certificate expired in 1995 it was given a very rapid overhaul to put it straight back into service.

-It has been used most weeks for our Monday and Thursday shunts, the only regular steam shunting turn in the country.
+For years it was used most weeks for our Monday and Thursday shunts, the only regular steam shunting turn in the country.
 It is not suited to high speed, and was only rarely to be found on passenger trains.

 North London Railway Goods Tank

 When this, the last one of the class, was withdrawn from traffic in 1960 it was kept at Derby until coming to the Bluebell in 1962.
 Used by contractors for the demolition of the line from East Grinstead to Ardingly, it has since been used in the rebuilding of the same line, on the Bluebell's northwards extension.
-Requiring very major boiler work before it can again be steamed, in the interim it was placed on loan to other locations, and so both relieve space at Sheffield Park and act as an ambassador for the Bluebell in foreign parts, but has now returned.
+Requiring very major boiler work before it can again be steamed, in the interim it was placed on loan to other locations, and so both relieve space at Sheffield Park and act as an ambassador for the Bluebell in foreign parts; it has now returned.
 It is hoped to be able to commence its overhaul in the near future.

 A few years after its initial return to traffic a number of boiler stays were found to need replacement, and the opportunity was taken to re-certificate the boiler for a new ten-year period at that time.
 In spite of its size and power, it is an economical locomotive to run, and is much better suited to our 25mph speed limit than an express locomotive.
 It was withdrawn from service before the end of its boiler certificate due to the deteriorating condition of its tubes, with work also likely to be required on the firebox and front tubeplate.